msclock/pylicense/README.md

 A simple authorizer for python project.

-Sometimes,even for a scripting language like python to generate and validate a token is needed for some specific use cases.
-It provides a simple way to generate and validate license.
-And encrytors and decrytors can be easily customized by the built-in plugins.
-Certainly, simple cmdline tool is also available.
+In some cases, even for a scripting language like Python, it may be necessary to generate and validate tokens for specific use cases.
+The `pyauthorizer` provides a simple way to generate and validate licenses.
+Additionally, the built-in plugins make it easy to customize encryptors and decryptors.
+There is also a simple command-line tool available.

 ## Install